AlexJReid/blog/content/posts/local-api/index.md

 ![Patch cables](cover.jpg)

-Microservices have been commonplace for several years now.
-They provide many benefits but also some drawbacks, one of which is increased complexity when attempting to run a system of composed of them locally when developing.
+Composing systems out of smaller microservices has been commonplace for several years now.
+One trade off is increased complexity around development environments.

 Suppose the system you are working on consists of hundreds of discrete services that all potentially make requests to one and other.
 If you are unlucky you might be faced with the task of spinning _everything_ up locally or within a new cloud provider account.

-This is costly and probably too much work, so you might be inclined to blindly deploy to a test or staging environment, with a high probability of breaking things for other users.
-You are also likely to suffer a long feedback loop with every single change requiring a build and deployment.
+This is costly and often too much work.
+You might be inclined to blindly deploy to a test or staging environment, after testing your service runs as expected in isolation.
+Even then, there is a high probability of breaking things for other users.
+You are also likely to suffer a slow feedback loop with every single change requiring a build and deployment.

-An alternative idea is to _patch in_ a new implementation of your service from a local environment into a real test environment.
+An alternative idea is to _patch in_ a new implementation from a local environment into a real test environment that is already running all of the other services.
+This could be a full or partial replacement.
+You could just patch in or _overlay_ a new implementation of an existing resource, with all other requests going to the existing implementation.

 ## A contrived scenario
 Imagine that we have a service with the resource `/message` that returns `Hello world!!!`.
 It also provides the subresources `/message/lower` and `/message/upper` which return lower and uppercase representations of the same string.